parmes/parmes/parmec/input_commands.rst

 Before running a simulation, define scalar and/or vector entities included into the output file(s).
 PARMEC outputs:

+-  \*0.dump :red:`(under development)` files for spherical particles not specified as a subset in the OUTPUT command

--  \*.dump files for spherical particles
+-  \*1.dump, \*2.dump, ... :red:`(under development)` files for spherical particles specified as subsets, where numbers
+   1, 2, ... match consecutive OUTPUT calls

 -  \*0.vtk.\* **and/or** (\*0.h5, \*0.xmf) **and/or** (\*0.med) :red:`(experimental)` files for obstacles and mesh
    based particles **not** specified as **a subset** in the OUTPUT command